 Another way fish oil can give you healthier skin is by reducing inflammation.
-Research shows fish oil supplements can even reduce sun-induced inflammation and provide sunburn relief.
-Next time you go to the beach be sure to have fish oil with you.
+Research shows fish oil supplements can even reduce sun-induced inflammation and relieve sunburn.
+Next time you go to the beach, have fish oil with you.

 This goes for both men and women.

 Recent studies show fish oil consumption can improve fertility in men.
-DHA plays a key role in the mobility and health of sperm.
-In particular, the DHA in fish oil is vital to changing dysfunctional round-headed sperm into strong swimmers with cone-shaped heads (kind of like fish) packed with egg-opening proteins.
+DHA plays a vital role in the mobility and health of sperm.
+In particular, the DHA in fish oil is essential to changing dysfunctional round-headed sperm into strong swimmers with cone-shaped heads (kind of like fish) packed with egg-opening proteins.

-In women, fish oil has been shown to increase fertility by reducing inflammation, balancing hormones, and regulating menstrual cycles.
-Fish oil has also been found to be effective in treating conditions that cause infertility like polycystic ovarian syndrome and endometriosis.
+In women, fish oil has increased fertility by reducing inflammation, balancing hormones, and regulating menstrual cycles.
+Fish oil has also been found to be effective in treating conditions that cause infertility, like polycystic ovarian syndrome and endometriosis.

-We have already mentioned that DHA is good for children, but it is also good for expectant mothers leading up to delivery.
+We have already mentioned that DHA is suitable for children, but it is also good for expectant mothers leading up to delivery.

 It’s ideal for expectant mothers to have fish oils before, during, and after pregnancy.
 According to the American Pregnancy Association, most American women are deficient in EPA and especially DHA going into pregnancy.
 This deficiency builds up during pregnancy because the placenta supplies the fetus with DHA from the mother’s tissue.